pippim/pippim.github.io/index.md

     ``` html
     # Introduction

-    Welcome to Pippim.
+    Welcome to {{ site.title }}.
 A collection of questions and answers about...

     <a id="hdr2"></a>
     <div class="hdr-bar">